filecoin-project/dagstore/docs/design.md

 6. It determines the kind of CAR it is, and populates the index accordingly.
 7. Sets the state to `Available`.
 8. Returns.

+This method is _synchronous_.
+It returns only when the shard is fully indexed and available for serving data.
+This embodies the consistency property of the ACID model, whereby an INSERT is immediately queriable upon return.

 _RegisterOpts is an extension point._ In the future it can be used to pass in an unseal/decryption function to be used on access (e.g. such as when fast, random